-The Principles on Deprivation of Nationality as a National Security Measure were developed over a 30-month research and consultation period, with input from more than 60 leading experts in the fields of human rights, nationality and statelessness, counter-terrorism, refugee protection, child rights, migration, and other related areas.
-The Principles restate or reflect international law and legal standards under the UN Charter, treaty law, customary international law, general principles of law, judicial decisions and legal scholarship, regional and national law and practice.
+The Principles on Deprivation of Nationality as a National Security Measure were developed over a 30month research and consultation period, with input from more than 60 leading experts in the fields of human rights, nationality and statelessness, counter-terrorism, refugee protection, child rights, migration, and other related areas.1 The Principles restate or reflect international law and legal standards under the UN Charter, treaty law, customary international law, general principles of law, judicial decisions and legal scholarship, regional and national law and practice.
 They articulate the international law obligations of States and apply to all situations in which States take or consider taking steps to deprive a person of nationality as a national security measure.

-This Commentary to the Principles, updated and (re)published in March 2022, draws from and builds on research working papers that were developed to inform expert discussions on the Principles and an earlier preparatory document which consolidated various international law standards and norms upon which the Principles are based.
-It also benefits from feedback and input on an earlier Draft Commentary that was published together with the Principles in March 2020.
+This Draft Commentary to the Principles, published in July 2020, draws from and builds on the research working papers that were developed to inform expert discussions on the Principles and an earlier preparatory document which consolidated various international law standards and practices that the Principles are based on.
+Feedback and input on this draft text is welcome throughout 2020, including any important jurisprudence or standards which have not been cited in the text.
+The Commentary will be finalised and (re-)published in 2021.